-“The Midnight Library” was the first book of Matt Haig’s that I have read, after hearing tons about his other books and this one having been released last year, in 2020.
-Some others that he wrote and that might ring a bell to you are “Notes on a Nervous Planet”, “Reasons to Stay Alive” or the novel “The Humans”.
-The current read has been chosen by one of my book clubs and I decided to join in to their January 2021 read in order to finally discover the author for myself.
+“The Midnight Library” was the first one of Matt Haig’s books that I have picked up after having heard tons about his other publications and this one just having been released in 2020.
+It has been chosen by one of my book clubs to be read in January 2021 and I decided to join in to their discussion, in order to finally discover the author for myself.

-What instantly stood out to me and what I also read out from reviews about “The Midnight Library”, was how was extremely predictable it was.
-I’m just not of a fan of it when reading, so that’s where my first reduction in the rating came from.
-It was literally upon the first major plot event taking place that I knew exactly how the story would continue and how it would end.
+What instantly stood out to me and what I also read out within other reviews about “The Midnight Library”, was how extremely predictable it was.
+I personally prefer a story to develop with suspense rather than being able to correctly guess every twist and turn of the plot in advance.
+This was where my first reduction in the rating came from.

-The third reduction in the rating, which made me finally settle on 2/5 ★ was the fact that some parts of the plot felt simply too exaggerated and not believable enough.
-Without spoiling anything, I can say that the story focuses on the possibility of visiting numerous different lives thanks to a special kind of library.
-When you come across descriptions where the main character is both an Olympic award winning swimmer and a singer, who could perform live in front of a crowd of thousands of people, you end up wondering if the story really had to be packed so full with unrealistic extremes?
+The third reduction in the rating, which made me finally settle on 2/5 ★ was the fact that some parts of the plot simply felt too exaggerated and not believable enough.
+Without spoiling anything, I can say that the story focuses on the possibility of visiting numerous variations of one’s own life thanks to a special kind of library.
+The dilemma presented itself to me when you came across descriptions of the main character being both an Olympic medal winning swimmer and a popular singer who could perform live in front of a crowd of thousands of people.
+It left me wondering whether the story really needed to be packed with so many unrealistic extremes to prove its point?

 As she sang, she felt alive.
-Even more alive than she had felt swimming in her Olympic-champion body.” (p.
-162)
+Even more alive than she had felt swimming in her Olympic-champion body.

-The reason why I didn’t let the rating slide down even further to just 1/5 ★ was because in the end, “The Midnight Library” was a cute little story, to finish this review on a positive note.
+The reason why I didn’t let the rating slide down even further to just 1/5 ★ was because in the end, “The Midnight Library” was just a cute little story, to finish off this review on a positive note.
 Yes, the writing wasn’t spectacular and didn’t really stand out.
-Yes, the plot was exaggerated & not very believable even within the frames of a work of fiction.
+Yes, the plot was exaggerated & not very believable, even within the frames of a work of fiction.
 But!
-The author still managed to get you thinking about your current life, making you appreciate all its aspects, cherishing the relationships with people, accepting the state they are currently at and pushing you towards living in the moment, while advancing step by step to whatever state you’re aiming at.
-I can see it being appealing to younger readers, maybe those who are feeling overwhelmed by the everyday surroundings of social media, topics such as likes and online approval being brought up multiple times.
-It also has a bit of a feel of a little fairy tale for adults, so this might be the right book if you’re in desperate need of something very light and “fluffy”. 😀
+The author still managed to get you thinking about your current life, making you appreciate all its aspects, cherishing the relationships with people, accepting the state they are currently in and motivating you to live in the present moment.
+I can see it being appealing to younger readers, maybe those who are feeling overwhelmed by the everyday reality of social media, topics such as “likes” and online approval being brought up multiple times within the story.
+It also has a bit of a feel of a fairy tale for adults, so this might be the right book for you, if you’re looking for something very light and “fluffy” to read 😀

 Edition: ISBN 978-1-78689-272-0